deciduously/music/post.md

 }
 ```

 Each test is just a plain Rust function.
 In it we use a feature of our library and assert that the result matches the expected result that we hardcode.
-In this test, we're specifiying the expected behavior when adding musical intervals together with the `+` operator.
+In this test, we're specifying the expected behavior when adding musical intervals together with the `+` operator.
 This way, we can tell immediately if the code we write actually matches the specification.
 As our code evolves we'll immediately notice if we break functionality that worked previously.

 The Rust toolchain has a test runner built-in, so this all works out of the box.
 Every function marked `#[test]` will be executed during an invocation of `cargo test`, so we can see anywhere our expectations are not met in the whole program.